ptoribi/lightning/README.md

 # EXTRAS (paaguti)

+## Compatibilty

+The latest version of lightning has been tested on Ubuntu 22.04LTS.

 ## Remote execution of lightning

 In specific cases, the terminals to access the lightning devices need to be launched from outside the VM.